 Studies About the Link Between The Chronic Illness and The Mineral

 According to studies, there might be a connection between low potassium levels and type 2 diabetes.

-There was one research at Johns Hopkins University on this topic.
+There was Healthline at Johns Hopkins University on this topic.
 The researchers actually connected low potassium levels with high sugar and high insulin levels in healthy people.

 The combination of high insulin and high glucose levels and low potassium levels are traits that doctors link to the chronic disease